parimal1009/Risk_prediction_of_osteoporosis/README.md

 Osteoporosis Risk Prediction
-Project Overview
+Overview

-This project aims to predict the risk of osteoporosis in patients using machine learning models trained on a dataset of medical records.
-Osteoporosis is a condition that weakens bones, making them fragile and more likely to break.
-The goal is to identify individuals at risk and enable early intervention and prevention strategies.
+This project aims to predict the risk of osteoporosis in patients using their medical records.
+Osteoporosis is a condition that weakens bones, making them more fragile and prone to fractures.
+By analyzing demographic details, lifestyle factors, and medical history, the project helps to identify individuals at risk and enables early intervention.
 Dataset

-The dataset contains comprehensive information on health factors influencing osteoporosis development, including demographic details, lifestyle choices, medical history, and bone health indicators.
+The dataset consists of various health factors that influence osteoporosis development.
+These include demographic details, lifestyle habits, bone health indicators, and medical history.
 Data Dictionary
 Column	Description
 ID	Unique identifier for each patient
 Age	Age of the patient
 Gender	Gender of the patient
-Hormonal Changes	Whether the patient has undergone hormonal changes Family History with Osteoporosis	Family history of osteoporosis Race/Ethnicity	Race or ethnicity of the patient
+Hormonal Changes	Whether the patient has undergone hormonal changes Family History with Osteoporosis	Whether the patient has a family history of osteoporosis Race/Ethnicity	Race or ethnicity of the patient
 Body Weight	Weight details of the patient
 Calcium	Calcium levels in the patient's body